frankwxu/digital-forensics-lab/README.md

 - **Linux-Centric Lab Environment:** Utilizes Kali Linux exclusively for all labs
 - **Visual Learning Support:** Each lab includes PowerPoint presentations, associated files, and instructional screenshots
 - **Holistic Coverage:** Encompasses a wide array of topics within the field of digital forensics
-- **Open Source Tools:** All tools utilized are freely available and open source
+- **Open Source Tools:** All tools utilized are freely available and open-source
 - **Ongoing Updates:** Supported by grants from the DOJ, DHS, and NSF, the team is committed to regularly updating the repository
 - **Forensic Intelligence Integration:** Two structured forensic intelligence datasets in JSON format derived from real case studies